 Part 3 - Line 4a

-CANHR'S LAWYER REFERRAL SERVICE IS THE ONLY STATEWIDE, STATE BAR CERTIFIED LRS IN CALIFORNIA THAT SPECIALIZES IN LONG TERM CARE ISSUES.
+LAWYER REFERRAL SERVICES CANHR'S LAWYER REFERRAL SERVICE IS THE ONLY STATEWIDE, STATE BAR CERTIFIED LRS IN CALIFORNIA THAT SPECIALIZES IN LONG TERM CARE ISSUES.
 CANHR'S LAWYER REFERRAL SERVICE OFFERS FREE, LOW FEE AND REGULAR FEE REFERRALS TO CURRENT AND POTENTIAL RESIDENTS OF LONG- TERM CARE FACILITIES AND THEIR FAMILY MEMBERS AND PROVIDES ACCESS TO LEGAL REPRESENTATION IN SUCH AREAS AS ELDER FINANCIAL ABUSE, ESTATE PLANNING, PROTECTIVE SERVICES AND RESIDENTS' RIGHTS.
-THE LRS CURRENTLY HAS 97 PARTICIPATING ATTORNEYS ON NINE SPECIALIZED PANELS, ALL OF WHOM AGREE TO ACCEPT AT LEAST TWO PRO BONO AND TWO REDUCED FEE CASES PER YEAR.
+THE LRS CURRENTLY HAS 91 PARTICIPATING ATTORNEYS ON SIX SPECIALIZED PANELS, ALL OF WHOM AGREE TO ACCEPT AT LEAST TWO PRO BONO AND TWO REDUCED FEE CASES PER YEAR.
 CANHR RECEIVES 15% OF ATTORNEYS FEES TO SUPPORT ITS ADVOCACY WORK.
-IN 2021-22 THE LRS REFERRED 459 CLIENTS TO PANEL ATTORNEYS IN CALIFORNIA, AND ASSISTED HUNDREDS OF OTHER CONSUMERS WITH VARIOUS LEGAL AND CONSUMER PROBLEMS.
+IN 2022-23 THE LRS REFERRED 381 CLIENTS TO PANEL ATTORNEYS IN CALIFORNIA, AND ASSISTED HUNDREDS OF OTHER CONSUMERS WITH VARIOUS LEGAL AND CONSUMER PROBLEMS.

 Name (title) | Role | Hours | Compensation |